Links on Android Authority may earn us a commission. Learn more.

 In years past, the iPad Mini has always fit into a strange nook in Apple’s iPad lineup.
 It didn’t feature the most powerful processor, it didn’t support the latest accessories, and it took design cues from Apple devices that were already several years old.
 The only truly unique selling point was its size.

 But is that enough to sway buyers away from larger tablets, or encourage existing users to upgrade?
-Find out more in Android Authority’s 2021 iPad Mini review.
+Find out more in Android Authority’s iPad Mini (6th generation) review.

 Update, July 2022: We’ve updated this review with additional details and answers to the most frequently asked questions.

-What you need to know about the iPad Mini (2021)
+What you need to know about the iPad Mini (6th generation)

 - iPad Mini (Wi-Fi only, 64GB): $499 / £479 / €549